 - Round of chanting with friends.

 - Brian, who was trying to get out of the whole tequila drinking business, is forced by peer pressure to pick up his glass.

 - Lick salt.

 - Try to swallow as your throat closes in protest.

 - Swallow harder while trying to breathe through your nose.

-- Discard lime, take huge swig of beer and wipe tears from your eyes.
+- Discard lime, take a huge swig of beer, and wipe tears from your eyes.